Stephanie Zavala

 Stephanie Zavala (born May 29, 1996) is a right-handed American professional ten-pin bowler from Downey, California, known for winning the 2022 PWBA Tour Championship.
 She bowls professionally on the Professional Women's Bowling Association (PWBA) Tour, and has bowled internationally as a multi-year member of Team USA.

-Zavala is a member of the 900 Global pro staff.
-She is also sponsored by VISE grips, BowlerX.com and Coolwick Sportswear.
+Zavala was a member of the 900 Global pro staff through the 2025 season.
+In 2026, she signed with Hammer Bowling.
+She is also sponsored by VISE grips, Dexter shoes, BowlerX.com and Coolwick Sportswear.

 Amateur career

 Zavala finished runner-up to Julia Bond in the 2017 U.S. Amateur Championships.
 She bowled collegiately for Sam Houston State University from 2014 through 2018, and was an honorable mention All-American for the 2017–18 season.

 At a July 7, 2019 session in her Mexican-American Bowlers Association league at Del Rio Lanes in Downey, California, Zavala rolled games of 279, 300 and 280 for a house-record 859 series.
 The series was the highest recorded by any female bowler in 2019 across the entire United States Bowling Congress.

 Zavala was a member of Junior Team USA in 2017, and is a four-time Team USA member (2017, 2022 through 2024).
 She won a team gold medal with Team USA at the 2022 PANAM Bowling Women's Championships.